Banff vs Lake Louise • Which One is Right for You

 Lake Louise With Family on Christmas Eve

 The only hotel at Lake Louise itself is the Fairmont, which is very expensive and overpriced.
-The few others are along Lake Louise Dr, but they book up fast in the summer, so you’ll have to book in advance.
+The few others are along Lake Louise Dr, but they book up fast in the summer, so you’ll have to book well in advance.
 There is no accommodation at Lake Louise Ski Resort.

 Lake Louise Restaurants?
 Well, there aren’t many.
 There are a few places to eat in the Samson Mall (the Lake Louise village), including Lagaans and the Trailhead Cafe, but they close around 5pm after most tourists have gone.

 The cheapest place to grab a burger is Bill Peyto’s Cafe in the HI Hostel.
 If you miss those options, your best bet is to head up the Chateau Lake Louise for an expensive meal in their fancy restaurants.
+There’s one grocery store in Lake Louise, The Village Market.
+It’s pretty well stocked for a small-town grocery store, but don’t come expecting a lot or for it to be inexpensive.

 Lake Louise in the Winter